space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Event Home Page (Registered Users, Guests)
 This is a page for users to find details about events that have occurred in the past or future and to communicate with group members about the event.
-- reference to the associated group and group logo
+- reference to the associated group name and group logo
-- name of event event logo, and description of event
+- name of event, event logo, and description of event
 - profile image and name of event host
 - profile images and names of participant group members
 - if user is guest:
     - header includes login form, and links to `registration`, `landing`
-- if user is a registered user:
+- if user is registered user:
     - header with links to `landing`, `groupHome` for associated group, `logout`
 - if user is group member
-    - details including date, time, address
+    - details of event including date, time, address
     - toggle button to participate in event / leave event
     - message board through which all group members can post messages:
         - each message contains profile image of sender, username of sender, and text content of message